afula/ostrich-desktop/README.md

-# ostrich_flutter
+# ostrich_desktop

-A new Flutter project.
+Desktop application for Ostrich.

 ## Getting Started

-This project is a starting point for a Flutter application.
+Ostrich is a free useful tool for brothers ans sisters in need.